 Felicity has had her stitches removed and she is over the first step in her recovery!
-This is fantastic news and I am very grateful for all of you who have donated and supported Felicity in this process!
+This is fantastic news and I am very grateful to all of you who have donated and supported Felicity in this process!
 Thank you!

 But with good news, there is often bad news and I have bad news about Felicity…. not only does she need surgery on her remaining ear, come to find out she is in need of a tail amputation.
 I was hoping this was not the case, but a tail amputation was confirmed at her last appointment.

 If you haven’t donated to Felicity’s cause, please consider doing so.
 A little goes a long way if everyone joins in!!
 Thank you from both me and Felicity.

 December 06, 2018

 Felicity’s surgery was a success and here she is with her bandages off!
 Nicole is Felicity’s nurse at Pet4HealthyPet and Felicity just loves Nicole!
-It is stressful dropping Felicity off for such a complicated surgery and having a great nurse like Nicole makes it a little bit easier – thank you Nicole & Vet4HealthyPet!!
+It is stressful dropping Felicity off for such a complicated surgery and having a great nurse like Nicole makes it a little bit easier.

 The next step for Felicity is to recover from her first surgery and address the horrible allergies she lives with while waiting for her second surgery.
 Although her right ear did have to be removed, her left ear will remain.